jthack/hydeout/_posts/2022-09-22-prevent-info-disclosures.md

 `-H`  is for any header.
 We are using it to set a custom user agent for traffic tagging, as well as making sure we aren't using the default ffuf agent in case it's blocked by the WAF.

 {:start="3"}
+  3. If the server you are securing is proxied to a specific path, simply add that path to the ffuf command.
+For example, if the app is built and proxied to /app/ then change it to be /app/FUZZ in the command above (and in the script below)
+{:start="4"}
-  3. We can continuously monitor new files, fuzz for them, and alert developers or engineers with a simple script.
+  4. We can continuously monitor new files, fuzz for them, and alert developers or engineers with a simple script.
 I've put an example script below with in-line notes explaining each command.
 It's fully plug and play if you follow the instructions.
 Setup should only take a few minutes.
 This can be set to run regularly via a cron job.
 I also put it in a gist:
 [https://gist.github.com/jthack/ba2c5a1061a913a5c698b9e2b152a362](https://gist.github.com/jthack/ba2c5a1061a913a5c698b9e2b152a362)

 ```bash